 '''

 SQL> alter system set events 'sql_trace {process:pname=dbw0|dbw1} off';

 System altered.

-SOL>
+SQL>

 '''

-The Oracle Database 11g release offers several improvements to the SQL tracing facility.
-One of them is the new capability that allows you to issue an alter system set events command to trace a process (or a set of processes) or a specific SQL statement (or a set of statements).
+Oracle lets you to issue an alter system set events command to trace a process (or a set of processes) or a specific SQL statement (or a set of statements).
 This recipe shows how to trace a background process by specifying the process name.